Ready to say goodbye to debt for good? Learn More

 Collect Your Oregon Bankruptcy Documents

-• A bank statement that covers the date you file your bankruptcy petition.
+• A bank statement that includes the date you plan to file your bankruptcy case

 Take Credit Counseling